sierrajulietromeo/ICC1_todoapp_AWS_elastic_beanstalk/README.md

 ### Notes

 - Configuration files for Elastic Beanstalk should be placed in the `.ebextensions` directory.
-- The entry point for Elastic Beanstalk is set as `application = app` in `app.py`.
+- The entry point for Elastic Beanstalk is set as `WSGIPath: application:app` in `.ebextensions/flask.config`.

 ## Project Structure

 ```
 .
-├── app.py
+├── application.py
 ├── requirements.txt
 ├── templates/
 │   ├── index.html